redis/redis-doc/topics/acl.md

 * geo - Data type: geospatial indexes related.
 * stream - Data type: streams related.

-Redis can also show you a list of all categories, and the exact commands each category includes.
-Redis `ACL` command exports the `CAT` subcommand that can be used in two forms:
+Redis can also show you a list of all categories, and the exact commands each category includes using the redis `ACL` command's `CAT` subcommand that can be used in two forms:

     ACL CAT -- Will just list all the categories available ACL CAT <category-name> -- Will list all the commands inside the category